gnolang/gno/docs/overview.md

 ### Key Features and Technology

-1**Interpreted Gno**: Gno.land utilizes the Gno programming language, which is based on Go.
+1. **Interpreted Gno**: Gno.land utilizes the Gno programming language, which is based on Go.
 It is executed through a specialized virtual machine called the GnoVM, purpose-built for blockchain development with built-in determinism and a modified standard library.
 While Gno shares similarities with Go in terms of syntax, it currently lacks go routine support.
 However, this feature is